rudyravelindev/calculator-project/README.md

-# calculator-project

-Here’s a concise and structured version of the steps you can include in your `README.md` file on GitHub:

----

 ## Calculator Project

 This project is a simple calculator built using HTML, CSS, and JavaScript.
 It performs basic arithmetic operations and has an interactive user interface.